 The CCAPS climate security vulnerability model combines data on physical, socio-economic, demographic, and political insecurities to develop a holistic model of vulnerability, using Geographic Information Systems to locate the confluence of these various sources of vulnerability.

-SOCIAL CONFLICT IN AFRICA DATABASE (SCAD)
+SOCIAL CONFLICT ANALYSIS DATABASE (SCAD)

 ARMED CONFLICT LOCATION AND EVENT DATASET (ACLED)

 ACLED provides near real-time conflict tracking, with georeferenced data disaggregated by type of violence - including battles between armed actors, violence against civilians, and rioting - and by a wide variety of actors - including government forces, rebel groups, militias, and civilians.
 The dataset includes events from 1997 to 2014, updated monthly for all of Africa and weekly for 30 high-risk states.

 CCAPS and AidData published a first-of-its-kind geocoded and climate-coded dataset from the Government of Malawi's Aid Management Platform.
 The dataset includes all types of aid for the 30 donors in Malawi's Aid Management Platform, geocoded and climate-coded to provide a more complete picture of how adaptation fits into development efforts within the country.